designstem/projects/patterns/index.md

 ## Textures & structures

-A <var>pattern</var> is made when a shape is copied repeatedly while geometric transformations are applied to it
+When a shape is copied repeatedly while geometric transformations with  applied to it, a <var>pattern</var> emerges

-A<var>texture</var> is a 2D surface where the pattern is only repeated in X and Y axes.
+A<var>texture</var> is a 2D surface where the pattern is repeated in X and Y axes.

 A <var>structure</var> is a 3D object where pattern is repeated in X, Y and Z axes.